FAST FINISH: Six-Year-Old Knox Native Cade Swartfager Wins Motocross State Title in First Year Riding

 (Pictured above, six-year-old Cade Swartfager negotiates a turn during a PAMX race.
 Cade won the PAMX championship in his division and age group/submitted photo)

-Must be all that practice time — at home, at SwitchbackMX in Butler and with Mike Jones and Steve Roman at their motocross school in Export, Pa.
+It must be all that practice time — at home, at SwitchbackMX in Butler, and with Mike Jones and Steve Roman at their motocross school in Export, Pa.

 In his first year of racing, Swartfager won the PAMX State Championship in the 50 1 (four- to six-year-old) division with 141 points.
 Second place was 114 points.
 He was up against more than 32 other riders.